 Our Cosmetic Chemist is the excellent Scott Grainger of Cosmetic Safety Assessments.
 Scott’s expertise includes has 20+ years in chemical and product safety, and 7+ years in small scale manufacturing and the development of cosmetics; he is a member of the advisory panel of the Guild of Craft Soap and Toiletry Makers.

 - Additionally, there must be a full ingredients list available at point of sale (be it website, market stall, retailer etc) and well as the weight/volume of the product.
-This should be laid out according to EU regulations with ingredients listed as their INCI name (although the common name may also be included for ease of understanding).
+This should be laid out according to UK regulations with ingredients listed as their INCI name (although the common name may also be included for ease of understanding).

 ‘The legislation sets standards.
 It ensures that every ingredient in handcrafted soap and toiletry products is safe to use on the human body in a wash-on wash-off product like soap, or in lotions which may stay on the skin of long periods of time.
 Some ingredients are banned because they’ve been found by scientific testing to be potentially harmful.
 Other products are banned or restricted because they are potential allergens.
 The aim of the legislation is to protect the general public and the craft soap and toiletry maker.
 The legislation is law, anyone manufacturing soap and toiletry products who does not ensure that they do so in compliance with the legislation risks being prosecuted.’